ajstimson/wordpress-portfolio/README.md

 In 2019, I built a product configuration web application using the WordPress You can visit the site at [Woodfold Elevator Gate Order Form](https://woodfold.com/elevator/order-form/?user=guest).

-## WordPress Template Demo
+## WordPress Template Demos

 This folder contains two projects.

-1. A WooCommerce theme I customized in 2018 for ExpressPCB, which showcases file parsing and PHP session management.
+1. A WooCommerce theme I customized in 2018 for ExpressPCB, which showcases file parsing, PHP session management, WooCommerce template customization and other features.
 You can visit the site at [ExpressPCB](https://expresspcb.com/).
 2. A responsive WordPress theme I customized in 2019 for IDExperts using the Genesis Framework.
 You can visit the site at [IDExperts MicroSite](https://idemicrosite.wpengine.com/case-1-enrollment/).

 ## Plugin Demo